9jaCoderCodeEditor/9jaCoder-Code-Editor-9CE-/README.md

 ## Why 9CE?

-9CE is a full-featured desktop code editor whose entire interface — menus, dialogs, tooltips, error messages — is available in six languages: **Hausa, Yorùbá, Igbo, Fulfulde, English, and French**.
+9CE is a full-featured desktop code editor whose entire interface (menus, dialogs, tooltips, error messages) is available in six languages: **Hausa, Yorùbá, Igbo, Fulfulde, English, and French**.

 It was born from a simple conviction: the language you dream in should not disqualify you from building software.
-The project's founder learned to code on **BBC BASIC**, a language designed to make computing accessible to ordinary British schoolchildren in their own language.
-9CE extends that same courtesy to West Africa.
+The project's founder learned to code using **BBC BASIC**, a language designed to make computing accessible to ordinary British schoolchildren in their own language.
+9CE extends that same courtesy to learners, and professionals.

 Beyond education, 9CE is part of a broader mission: **digital inclusion as community safety**.
 Giving young people in northern Nigeria a genuine pathway into technology creates economic opportunity where recruitment into violence often preys on the absence of one.